wordofwarning/wordofwarning.org/current/2018-autumnwinter/makishi/index.md

 A workshop leader and mentor of international renown, Stacy Makishi opens her making processes to the public through workshops, open rehearsals and talks, alongside performances; on Tuesday 20 November Divergency hosts her live art workshop <a href="http://www.divergencymcr.org/current/event/nov2018" target="_blank">*Killing Time*</a> in STUN Studio at Z-arts.

-She has been awarded an ICA Attached Artist Award, a Millennium Fellowship Award, a Live Art Development Agency One to One Bursary, an Artsadmin Bursary, and the Franklin Furnace Award; she is an Associate Artist with Artsadmin.
+She has been awarded an ICA Attached Artist Award, a Millennium Fellowship Award, a Live Art Development Agency One to One Bursary, an Artsadmin Bursary, and the Franklin Furnace Award.

 #### What people have said about her
 >*…a gorgeous hymn …for fearlessness, truth and love.*<br><a href="http://exeuntmagazine.com/reviews/review-vesper-time-ibt17" target="_blank">Exeunt, on *Vesper Time*</a><br>*…charismatically witty yet painful and honest…*<br><a href="http://totaltheatre.org.uk/vespertime" target="_blank">Total Theatre, on *Vesper Time*</a>